 Day Pack – You are going to need water, food, first aid kit (one per group), and anything else you may want.
 I’d recommend anything from 12 to 25 liters will be plenty for most people.
 Just make sure it’s comfortable and secure to your body.

 Water Bottle – I’d recommend a water bottle over camel back.
-At 14,000ft it’s hard to breath and even drink.
+At 14,000ft it’s hard to breathe and even drink.
 Being able to squeeze the water directly into your mouth makes it much easier.
-Bringing 2 liters of water never a bad idea.
+Bringing 2 liters of water is never a bad idea.

 Water Purifier – Do yourself a favor and get a Sawyer Mini water filter.
 The Sawyer makes it easy to fill your bottle or bladder on the trail and can be cleaned and used for years.